COGS18/COGS18.github.io/_build/materials/04-Operators.md

 Here, we'll just be checking for value membership in strings.
 But, we'll discuss lists, tuples, sets, and dictionaries soon.

 - `in` : True if value is found in the sequence
-- `is not` : True if value is not found in the sequence
+- `not in` : True if value is not found in the sequence